The people who live in Hawai’i tend to live an active lifestyle centered around being outside.

 Spam Musubi (spam moo-soo-bee) – Spam Musubi had its birth in Hawai’i during World War II.
 Because of the high-calorie content (1080 calories per can) and the long shelf life (three years), Spam dishes were the perfect rations for troops everywhere.

-Hawaiian Shave Ice – Unlike its sister, the snow cone, that is made with crushed ice, Hawaiian Shave Ice is made with just that: shaved ice.
+Hawaiian Shave Ice – Unlike its sister, the snow cone, which is made with crushed ice, Hawaiian Shave Ice is made with just that: shaved ice.
 So much better!
 A large block of ice is shaved to create white ice mixed with small water particles.
 It is the consistency of snow, fine and fluffy.
 This texture holds the flavors of the syrup so that each bite is onolicious.

 Speaking of flavors…